113ll3/Ibmclouddocscli/reference/ibmcloud/enable_cli_autocompletion.md

 * If you're using `Zsh`: add
 `source /usr/local/ibmcloud/autocomplete/zsh_autocomplete` into `~/.zshrc`.

-## Enabling autocompletion support for MacOS
+## Enabling autocompletion support for macOS
 {: #shell-autocomplete-macos}

 * If you're using `Bash`: add